Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Madagascar's roster featured players from various clubs abroad.
 Voavy, Madagascar's most capped player, plays his club football in Egypt with El Makkasa.
 Many of the players participate in France, including Andriatsima (Claremont Foot in France's Ligue 2).
 Romain Métanire, who debuted in the 2-2 draw with Senegal back in September 2018, was the tournament's only player from Major League Soccer (FC Minnesota United).

-Madagascar opened its campaign against Guinea, a nation it met during qualifying for the 2012 Africa Cup of Nations.
+Madagascar opened its campaign against Guinea, a nation it met during the 2012 Africa Cup of Nations qualifying.
 In that first meeting on Mar.
 27, 2011, Yvan Rajoarimanana scored his first-ever goal.
-Madagascar was unable to hold onto the lead and drew 1-1 at home before losing 4-1 in the other match.
+Madagascar could not hold onto the lead and drew 1-1 at home before losing 4-1 in the other match.
 In Alexandria, Madagascar trailed 1-0 at halftime in its first Africa Cup of Nations match; four minutes into the second half, history unfolded.
 Anicet Abel Andrianantenaina scored his only other goal during a 2018 FIFA World Cup qualifying match against the Central African Republic.
 Andriamahitsinoro found Andrianantenaina nearly the penalty, the latter heading in Madagascar's first Africa Cup of Nations goal.

 Six minutes later, Andriamahitsinoro puts Madagascar ahead and on the cusp of a win in its debut.
 However, Métanire fouls Ibrahima Traoré in the penalty area, and François Kamano scored the ensuing penalty into the bottom right corner as the match finished 2-2.